romslf/Ultimate-Proxy/README.md

 # Conclusion

 The name is “Ultimate” Proxy, but it's not meant to be the “best” software out there, I just found that name cool, and I'll try to make it work for everyone, that's why its called “Ultimate Proxy”.

 I'm not claiming that this program is the best or whatever, I'll let you be the judge.

-I hope that you like it and that it will help some of you !I'll be glad to read your feedbacks !
+I hope that you like it and that it will help some of you !

+I'll be glad to read your feedbacks !

 Keep in mind that this software is in early stage of development.

 Don't hesitate to:
 * Ask questions